JaneliaSciComp/G4_Display_Tools/docs/DAtools_overview.md

 - Position series plots (Similar to timeseries but adjusted so the data is plotted against the position of the pattern instead of time.
 Only relevant for certain types of stimulus)
 - A comparison plot which creates numerous of the above plots side by side for each trial for easy comparison.

-If you'd like to set this up to run automatically, please see the detailed tutorials in [Display Tools](../README.md).
+If you'd like to set this up to run automatically, please see the detailed tutorials in [G4 Data Analysis](Data_analysis_documentation.md).
 Here's a general run  down.

 The first thing you will do, much like the data processing set, is open the file DA_plot_settings.m.
 You will notice that this settings file is far longer than the processing settings file.
 It will take a while to get used to the plethora of options here, so I highly recommend following our tutorial the first time you set this up.
 There is currently an application with a user interface in development to replace this file, to make it easier for you to configure your data analysis settings, and it will be included with future releases.